lane-willis/notes/for-faculty/mission-trips-faculty/prospectus-checklist.md

 ---

+For a downloadable PDF of this checklist, [click here.](/files/)

+---

 Professors, for more information, check out the [Professor Expectation page](/missions-center/for-faculty/mission-trips-faculty/professor-expectations.html) and [Professor FAQ page](/missions-center/for-faculty/mission-trips-faculty/professor-faq.html).

 For more information on student requirements, feel free to check out the [Student Expectations page](/missions-center/for-students/mission-trips/student-expectations.html) and [Student FAQ page](/missions-center/for-students/mission-trips/student-faq.html).